Mental Health Clinic

-Twin Cities Therapy and Counseling Associates was born out of a love of helping people to have healthy, happy, and secure relationships.
-We are highly trained therapists with a range of personality and interests bound by exemplary ethics and commitment to personalized work with our clients.
+Twin Cities Therapy and Counseling Associates is a mental health clinic born out of a love of helping people build healthy, happy, and secure relationships.
+We are highly trained therapists with a range of personalities and interests, bound by exemplary ethics and a commitment to personalized work with our clients.
 By choice, we are not a large clinic; rather, we are a mid-sized group of collaborative private practitioners.
-When you call us, we make a point of listening carefully to your needs and matching you to the best therapist.
-We offer appointment times compatible with your busy schedule.

 When a significant life event hits a family, children are often the first members to go to therapy.
 We see this as a tribute to how much we love our children.
 In showing our kids the value in asking for help, we are providing a lasting model toward reaching out rather than isolating.
 Therapists can help kids and their parents practice skills to process both events and emotions, assuring that everyone has a voice and is heard.
 We are committed to focusing on resiliency and life skills, using the “problem” as content but never as defining the child.